StuyPulse/Design-Competition/README.md

 $ git merge master
 ```

 After fixing any merge conflicts, make a pull request and let Renee or Sam know.
 They will go over your code and either request changes or approve it.

+## Group 3 - Subsystems
+- Drivetrain
+  - 6 CANSparkMax's
+- Intake
+  - 2 TalonSRX's
+  - 2 double solenoids
+- "Chute"
+- Shooter
+- Climber
+- Control Panel